 The Everglades cover 1.5 million acres, nearly all of southern FL.
 The park includes several ecosystems, extensive flora and fauna, and rare animals.

 What are the best things to do in Everglades National Park?

 Slough Slogging.
 If you want to get into it and see some of the park's more elusive creatures, slough slogging is the way to go.
 Join a park ranger and small group for off-trail hiking deep into the everglades.

 Boggy Creek Airboat Ride.
 If you are visiting Everglades National Park with your family, consider booking an airboat tour in the headwaters of the Everglades.
-It is one of the fun things to do with your family outside of Orlando!
+It is one of the best things to do in Orlando besides theme parks and with your family!